alokesh985/alokesh985/README.md

 👋 Hi, I’m Alakesh, a seasoned Software Engineer.
-Currently, I work as an SDE - 2 at Intuit
+Currently, I work as an SDE - 2 at Intuit.
 My skills include, but are not limited to, advanced JavaScript, React, TypeScript, node.js, Java, and Spring Boot.
 I work full-stack, but specialize more on the frontend.